Tauchsafaris in Oman

 Dive Sites & Areas of Oman

 When diving in Oman the Daymaniyat Islands are often at the top of a diver’s list.
 This tiny archipelago to the north of Muscat was the first ever marine reserve in Oman.
 Deep ocean upwellings of nutrients draw in huge shoals of fish and consequently leopard and whale sharks.
 The islands are also famous for their coral reefs, so spectacular, that the concerned Omani government closes the park for part of the year to protect them.
 Also to the north, the Musandam Peninsula has its own lively coral reefs with many types of critters, turtles and rays.
-The biggest attraction here though, is the presence of passing whalesharks cruising in shallower waters.
+One of the biggest attractions in Oman though, is the chance of seeing passing whalesharks cruising in shallower waters.